lvl7wizard/calculator-app/README.md

-# Casio SL-300SV
+# CASIO SL-300SV

-Welcome to my Casio SL-300SV calculator replica, this app was created using JavaScript and React.
+Welcome to my CASIO SL-300SV calculator replica, this app was created using JavaScript and React.
 I created this project as a way of exploring the capabilities of CSS Grid for creating layouts and to practice working from pre-existing designs.
 I have added basic functionalities for all buttons.